Lucretia/orenda/README.md

 ## TODO

+1. Give this thing a name.
-1. Create an AST.
+2. Create an AST.
-2. Add basic semantic analysis.
+3. Add basic semantic analysis.
-3. Convert to LLVM IR.
+4. Convert to LLVM IR.

 ## Building